 At Blackshaws we are proud of our heritage.
-There has been a family owned Blackshaws business in Alnwick, Northumberland for over 90 years.
-Here is the history of how our company was first established and how it has grown and developed over the years.
+There has been a family-owned Blackshaws business in Alnwick, Northumberland for over 100 years.
+Here is the story of how our company was first established and how it has grown and developed over the years.

-Shortly after the end of the First World War and back in the days when the horse and carriage were still the most common form of transport Blackshaws was one of the first places in Northumberland where you could go to buy an 'automobile`, a vehicle that moved itself rather than being pushed or pulled by an animal or other vehicle.
+Shortly after the end of the First World War and back in the days when the horse and carriage was still the most common form of transport, Blackshaws was one of the first places in Northumberland where you could go to buy an 'automobile' (a vehicle that moved itself rather than being pushed or pulled by an animal or other vehicle).
 Brothers John Charles and Edward Warren Blackshaw were quick to seize on the opportunity afforded by the early mass produced cars and established their car sales business in Tower Lane, Alnwick.

 “Messrs JC and EW Blackshaw have opened their commodious and up to date garage in Bondgate Without adjacent to the new Playhouse.
 It occupies a spacious area of level ground and the interior has quite an imposing appearance when viewed from the doors.
 It has accommodation for 60 cars and contains 20 lock ups.
 The engineering department has been planned for dealing with repairs and body building on an extensive scale.
 Messrs Blackshaw hold several important agencies including those for Riley, Clyno and Leyland Trojan cars and Norton, AJS Ariel, New Imperial and Royal Enfield motor cycles.”